 Save the ramps!
 Eat the field garlic!

 The perplexing thing was that the sign said "grown in Massachusetts."
 Grown, rather than foraged from the wild?
 I know of no ramp-growing enterprise, anywhere.
-They are hard to cultivate, though I know several friends who are trying.
 And one week ago it was too early to be finding ramps in MA, because they have only just appeared locally.
 Can anyone enlighten me?

 The ideal way to deal with a patch of ramps is to harvest a leaf from each of several clumps - the leaves are packed with flavour, and very tender.
 And if you must collect a bulb, pick the fattest in the clump, and slice it just above the root.
 This takes more time for you, the ravenous forager, but it allows the rest of the clump to keep on trucking, rather than being rampocided into wild food memory.